-Reynold's Number -A flow parameter that is a measure of the viscous effects on the flow.
+Reynold's Number -A flow parameter which is a measure of the viscous effects on the flow.
 Typically defined as:

+'''

+Re = VD/V

-$$Re = VD/^{V}$$ where $V = Velocity$
+where V = Velocity

-$$D = Depth$$
+D = Depth

-$$v = kinematic viscosity of the fluid$$
+v = kinematic viscosity of the fluid

+'''

-Rigid Pipe - Any concrete, clay or cast iron pipe.
+Rigid Pipe -Any concrete, clay or cast iron pipe.

 Riprap (Revetment) -Forms of bank protection, usually using rock.
-Riprap is a term applied to stone that is dumped rather than placed more carefully.
+Riprap is a term applied to stone which is dumped rather than placed more carefully.